 Pacifiers can help.
 If you are breastfeeding though, wait to offer a pacifier until breastfeeding is well established, usually about three weeks.
 If your baby is not interested in it, don’t worry!
 You can try again another day.

 Place crib away from windows and hanging items that could fall.
 Things like shelves, pictures or decorations may be pretty, but they could fall off the wall and onto your baby.

 Don’t smoke and keep baby away from others who smoke.
 Babies who live with smokers are at an increased risk.
 Keep your home and your car smoke-free.

 Congratulations on your new baby.
 This is a joyful time in your life, and you don’t want to spend the early years too worried.
 Understanding risk is the best way to manage your stress.
-If you have any questions or concerns, reach out to your pediatrician or call our Nurse On Call at 844-259-9494 for free health care advice.
+If you have any questions or concerns, reach out to your pediatrician or call our Banner Nurse Now line at 844-259-9494 for free health care advice.